Section 12 of the NOAA Small Boat Standards & Procedures Manual covers inspection policies and requirements for all classes of small boats.

 All active Class A, I, and II boats are required to undergo an Annual Small Boat Evaluation (ASBE) each year.
 The Vessel Operations Coordinator (or a designee) must conducted the Annual Small Boat Inspection, with the results reported through the chain of command to the Small Boat Program.
 Annual Small Boat Evaluations should be performed using the linked checklist and outline:

-- (the outline explains and expands the items found on the checklist)
+- NOAA Small Boat Annual Evaluation Outline for Class A, I & II (the outline explains and expands the items found on the checklist)

 Biennial and Triennial Inspections:

 In addition to Annual Small Boat Evaluations, Class I, and II boats are required to undergo a Small Boat Examination (SBEX).
 A Small Boat Examination is a thorough examination of a small boat by the Small Boat Program, or by a surveyor whose certification meets the policy set in the Small Boat Standards & Procedures Manual.
 If the Small Boat Examination is performed by the Small Boat Program, the Vessel Operations Coordinator must be present.

 Small Boat Examiniations are conducted at the following frequencies: